Contact

 Selected Publications

-I have designed and led three research-informed modules Agri-food Production Systems, Postharvest preservation, and Advanced Postharvest Technology.
-I also designed and directed an MSc Programme on Biotechnology and contributed to teaching Pre-projects.
-In my career, I have delivered guest lectures all over the world and held visiting professorship positions at the University of Western Australia, Leaders Institute ( Australia).
-I also convene the module Commercialisation in Biotechnology and contributed to several other modules.
+I designed and led three research-informed modules: Agri-food Production Systems, Postharvest preservation, and Advanced Postharvest Technology.
+I also designed and directed an MSc program for biotechnology and contributed to teaching pre-projects.
+In my career, I delivered guest lectures all over the world and held visiting professorship positions at the University of Western Australia, Leaders Institute ( Australia).
+I also acknowledge the module Commercialisation in Biotechnology and contributed to several other modules.

 "All men by nature desire to know" Aristotle.
-The learning interests of Prof Asgar are even vaster than the teaching interests.
-Starting from the postharvest biology of fruits and vegetables to elucidating the phytochemical content of exotic fruits and vegetables; from the impact of climate change as stress on horticulture to the impact of postharvest losses on global food security, no interest is too global nor too local.
+The learning interests of Prof. Asgar are even more vaster than those of teaching interests.
+From crop science to the postharvest biology of fruits and vegetables, to elucidate the phytochemical content of exotic fruits and vegetables, the impact of climate change on horticulture, and the impact of postharvest losses on global food security, no interest is too global or too local.

 Current Research